brucou/movie-search-app-inferno/README.md

  Portability was important as the underlying idea is to port this application into many different front-end framworks.
 So far, implementation exists for :
   - [nerv](https://github.com/brucou/movie-search-app-nerv)

+# Installation and execution
+The application is built with parcel.
+To run it :

+`npm install`

+`npm run start`